Dennis-Rosenbaum/MMM-Quiz/readme.md

 ------|------|-----------
 `maxWidth`|200px, 40%|Should the module have a maximum width `align`|left, center, right|Should the content of the module be aligned `difficulties`|easy, medium, hard|Comma separated list of difficulties of questions to return.
 If not provided, all difficulties will be used.
-Example: 'easy', 'easy,medium'
+Also possible to mix multiple: 'easy,medium'
 `tags`|music, sport_and_leisure, film_and_tv, arts_and_literature, history, society_and_culture, science, geography, food_and_drink, general_knowledge|Comma separated list of tags to return questions from.
 If not provided, all tags will be used.
-Example: 'science', 'science,music'
+Also possible to mix multiple: 'science,music'

 ## DOM example
 The dom will look like this: